360manu/pimatic-mythermostat/README.md

     }, ...

-### the trick!
+### The trick!

-to refresh the UI when program changes, you must emit a variable.
+To refresh the UI when program changes, you must emit a variable.
 Pimatic will try to save it in the database and will throw an exception as it is an array.

-just add this to the `deviceAttributeLogging`
+Just add this to the `deviceAttributeLogging`

     {
       "deviceId": "*",